bnadav/rapidfire/README.md

    - **Numeric** It takes a number as an answer
    - **Radio** It renders set of radio buttons by taking answer options.
    - **Select** It renders a dropdown by taking answer options.
+   - **Range** It renders a dropdown by taking minimum and maximum values for answer options.
    - **Short** It takes a string as an answer.
 Short answer.

 4. Once the type is filled, you can optionally fill other details like